Bringing pets to Ireland ... it is not impossible, but you and your pet will have to jump through quite a few hoops ...

 - Dogs should wear a collar with an ID tag at all times, otherwise they might be picked up and quickly destroyed as strays (the implanted chip might not be found).

 - Ireland's litter laws are fairly tough regarding dog droppings - carry a "poop scoop" or similar material.

 Think Before You Go: Will Your Pet Enjoy the Vacation?

-To be brutally honest: Probably not - unless you are traveling in a caravan or staying in one accommodation a pet will be stressed to the max by the rapidly changing surroundings and the lack of security.
+To be brutally honest: Probably not - unless you are travelling in a caravan or staying in one accommodation a pet will be stressed to the maximum by the rapidly changing surroundings and the lack of security.

 Note for Owners of Assistance Animals (Guide Dogs)

 All the above regulations also apply to assistance animals (guide dogs), do not assume that you can bring them in without problems.
 Though rules are sometimes relaxed (most shopping centers are off-limits to dogs but allow guide dogs, Alsatian guide dogs do not have to wear muzzles), the import rules generally are not.